Shalini-cmd/Data-Design-Representation/README.md

 # Databasing_and_Scraping
-All my web scraping codes are included in this folder Please note all of this code is written by me and are not to be used for business purposes Web-Scraping, Mongo DB Projects<br>
-- this repository has all basic web scraping codes to help anyone start with scraping IF you are looking for a complete end to end scraping project.<br>
+All my web scraping codes are included in this folder Please note all of this code is written by me and are not to be used for business purposes Web-Scraping, Mongo DB Projects: This repository has all basic web scraping codes to help anyone start with scraping IF you are looking for a complete end to end scraping project.<br>
 Give the Ebay Scraping Code a Look, it follows an entire scraping pipeline<br>
 - Extract all the URLs from Ebay